History of the Institute

-Penelope Curtis left the Henry Moore Institute in February to become the new Director of Tate Britain.
+Penelope Curtis left the Henry Moore Institute in February to become Director of Tate Britain.

-Lisa Le Feuvre appointed as Head of Sculpture Studies in May.
-She leaves in 2017 to become the Executive Director of the Holt-Smithson Foundation.
+Lisa Le Feuvre appointed as the new Head of Sculpture Studies in May.

 Yorkshire Sculpture Triangle formed, linking the Henry Moore Institute with Leeds Art Gallery, Yorkshire Sculpture Park and the Hepworth, Wakefield.